 Soon after his return to Leipzig, Spearman ended the controversy surrounding Galton’s theories by furnishing conclusive positive proofs in his classic 1904 paper on general intelligence.
 The paper complemented the independent, groundbreaking contributions to psychometric testing by Alfred Binet, together with which they provided the foundation for the science of psychometrics as we understand it today.
 In 1907, Charles Spearman was appointed Reader in Experimental Psychology at UCL where he founded what has come to be known as the “London School of Psychology”.
 A distinguished member of the School, Paul Kline, became in 1986 the first Professor of Psychometrics in the UK at Exeter University.

-In 2008, I was appointed Reader in Psychology and Psychometrics at UCL and moved my psychometric laboratory there from the (then independent) Institute of Education.
-In late 2016, I was promoted to Professor of Psychology and Psychometrics, thus becoming the first ever Professor of Psychometrics at University College London – the birthplace of psychometrics.
+In 2008, K. V. Petrides was appointed Reader in Psychology and Psychometrics at UCL and moved there his psychometric laboratory from the (then independent) Institute of Education.
+In late 2016, he was promoted to Professor of Psychology and Psychometrics, thus becoming the first ever Professor of Psychometrics at University College London – the birthplace of psychometrics.

 I am grateful to Professor E. Valentine, Mr. R. Rawles, and Professor R. Audley for comments and corrections to previous drafts.
 For a brief history of individual differences research in the British context see here.
 Copyright (c) K. V. Petrides (2009 – ).
 All rights reserved.